16621737823/AgentBlueprint/README.md

 ---
 # Getting Started
-1. There are two repositories in this project, one is golang and one is python.
-Installing both environments are required to run the project (for now).
+1. This project has two repositories: one in Golang and one in Python.
+Installing both environments is required to run the project (for now).
-2. install protoc with grpc plugin for python and golang
+2. install `protoc` with grpc plugin for python and golang
 ```python
 pip install grpcio-tools
 ```